material-components/material-design-for-wordpress/contributing/engineering.md

 1. Create changelog draft on [Wiki page](https://github.com/xwp/material-design-wp-plugin/wiki/Release-Changelog-Draft).
 1. Check out the branch intended for release (`develop` for major, `x.y` for minor) and pull latest commits.
-1. Bump plugin versions in `material-theme-builder.php`.
+1. Bump plugin versions in `material-design.php`.
 1. Do `npm install`.
-1. Do `npm run build` and install the `material-theme-builder.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
+1. Do `npm run build` and install the `material-design.zip` onto a normal WordPress install running a stable release build; do smoke test to ensure it works.
 1. [Draft new release](https://github.com/xwp/material-design-wp-plugin/releases/new) on GitHub targeting the required branch (`develop` for major, `x.y` for minor).
     1. Use the new plugin version as the tag (e.g. `1.2-beta3` or `1.2.1-RC1`)
     1. Use new version as the title, followed by some highlight tagline of the release.
-    1. Attach the `material-theme-builder.zip` build to the release.
+    1. Attach the `material-design.zip` build to the release.
     1. Add a changelog entry to the release, link to the compare view (comparing the previous release), and a link to the milestone.
     1. Make sure “Pre-release” is checked.
 1. Publish GitHub release.